Substra/substra-documentation/docs/source/contributing/getting-started.rst

 Next steps
 ==========

-Now you are ready to go, you are ready to run either the :doc:`/auto_examples/index` or the :doc:`Substrafl (low-level library) examples </substrafl_doc/examples/index>` (low-level library).
+Now you are ready to go, you are ready to run either the :doc:`/auto_examples/index` or the :doc:`Substrafl examples </substrafl_doc/examples/index>`.

-If you are interested in more deployment options or more customised set-up, you can have a look at :doc:`/operations/deploy` or at the documentation included in the repo of substra_, substra-backend_, orchestrator_ or substra-frontend_.
+If you are interested in more deployment options or more customised set-up, you can have a look at :doc:`/operations/overview` or at the documentation included in the repo of substra_, substra-backend_, orchestrator_ or substra-frontend_.

 Troubleshooting
 ===============